Experience Nhatundwe

 To make the most of this natural spectacle, we’ve designed a standard itinerary that includes a minimum of five water days.
 This gives us the flexibility to work around changing conditions and increases your chances of enjoying meaningful whale interactions.
 If time and budget allow, we always suggest adding extra days.
 Not only does this enhance your experience, but it also gives you the freedom to take a rest day in between, ensuring a more relaxed and rewarding trip overall.

-See below our Nhatundwe Experience - Nhatundwe means "Whales" in Gitonga.
+See below our Nhatundwe Experience - Nhatundwe means "Whales" in Gitonga, the local language from Inhambane.

 Day 1